-- using the credentials you have been given. - If you do not have access to the source code repository, then download the SPARTA release from http://types.cs.washington.edu/sparta/release/.
+- If you do not have access to the source code repository, then download the SPARTA release from http: //types.cs.washington.edu/sparta/release/.
 (Please do not publicize this URL.)
 Then, unpack the archive. - 2.
 Build the SPARTA tools by compiling the source code: